winstonjs/winston/UPGRADING.md

 ### Braindump of breaking changes

+- `winston.Logger` has been replaced with `winston.createLogger`.
+- `winston.setLevels` has been removed.
+Levels are frozen at the time of Logger creation.
 - `winston.Logger` will no longer respond with an error when logging with no transports
 - `winston.Logger` will no longer respond with an error if the same transports are added twice.
 - Logger.prototype.stream